bresleveloper/ng6Tutorials/README.md

     [advanced ng-conttent](https://blog.angular-university.io/angular-ng-content/)
 4. directives - 3 types, ppt 6, do it all with HW [6.2.3 bind color property]  ==>> was given as HW

-# lession 5 - ppt 6-9 - directives, pipes, @Input/Output, services
+# lession 5 - ppt 6-8 - directives, pipes, @Input/Output,

 1. directives -> do HW, HoverDirective
 2. ppt 7 - pipes, talk, do it all with HW